michaela-laden/Portfolio/README.md

 # Portfolio

-Portfolio website created using Gatsby started template.
+Portfolio website created using Gatsby starter template.
 To showcase all new projects and existing resume.